melkyades/melkyades.github.io/publications.md

 </p>

 <p>
-<paper>Migrating Bee Smalltalk to a Different Instruction Set Architecture</paper>
+<paper>Migrating Bee Smalltalk to a Different Instruction Set Architecture: An Experience Report on Porting a Dynamic Metacircular Runtime from x86 to AMD64</paper>
 <br>
 <b>Javier Pimás</b>
 <br>